braze-inc/braze-docs/_docs/_api/endpoints/export/campaigns/get_campaign_details.md

 /campaigns/details
 {% endapimethod %}

 This endpoint allows you to retrieve relevant information on a specified campaign, which can be identified by the `campaign_id`.
+If you want to retrieve Canvas data, refer to the [Canvas Details]({{site.baseurl}}/api/endpoints/export/canvas/get_canvas_details/) endpoint.

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#aad2a811-7237-43b1-9d64-32042eabecd9 {% endapiref %}